YusufHaroon/Movie-Recommendation-System/README.md

 Unnecessary or redundant columns are dropped to clean the dataset.

-Key features such as overview, genres, keywords, cast, and crew are extracted and combined into a new column called tags.
+Key features such as overview, genres, keywords, cast, and crew are extracted and combined into a new singular column called tags.

 Text normalization techniques (e.g., lowercasing, stemming, and removal of stop words) are applied to ensure consistency in the data.